pleabargain/EnglishHelpsYourCareer/topic_transactional_analysis_vs_behavioral_economics.md

 - What protocols exist for applying Transactional Analysis in the field?
 - How can we integrate this theory into our learning program?
 - Is this a time waster?
+- How do you get in alignment with someone else?
+- How do you effectively develop rapport with someone else?
 - What are the games that people play?

 # statements